We are currently not accepting museum/gallery visitors due to COVID-19 restrictions.

-We are accepting museum/gallery visitors by appointment only during the ongoing COVID-19 restrictions in Chicago.
+When the restrictions are lifted, we will accept visitors by appointment only.
 Please email firstname.lastname@example.org to request a visit in these dates: Tues–Sat, 10am–4pm.
 Please request a visit a week in advance to have the best chance of availability.
 There is a $5 suggested donation.

 The Scharpenberg Gallery hosts rotating artistic and historical exhibits year-round.
 The gallery welcomes submissions that attend to the German American or immigrant experience, cross-cultural projects, or other works/exhibitions that engage with cultural diversity.
 Artists interested in submitting a proposal for a gallery exhibition should carefully review the Exhibition Proposal Guidelines.
 All exhibitions must adhere to the Scharpenberg Gallery Guidelines and Policies.